← Back to Blog

 Sunbreak — Purpose-Built for Bedtime

-Best for: Anyone who has tried Screen Time limits and keeps bypassing them.
-People who specifically want to stop phone use at bedtime, not manage all-day screen time.
+Best for: Anyone who specifically wants to stop phone use at bedtime, not manage all-day screen time.
+See how it compares to Opal for a detailed breakdown.

 Freedom — Cross-Device Blocking

 Limitations: Subscription required ($40/year).
-More complex setup.
-Not specifically designed for bedtime — it is a general-purpose focus tool.
+More complex setup with many features you may not need.
+Not specifically designed for bedtime — it is a general-purpose focus tool, so the scheduling is less intuitive for a simple "bedtime to morning" use case.

 Brick — Physical Phone Lock

-Limitations: Requires buying hardware.
+Limitations: Requires buying hardware ($50+).
 If you keep the tag next to your bed, it defeats the purpose.
+No wind-down routine or accountability features — purely a blocking mechanism.

 Start Tonight